soffes/blog/published/2009-04-04-my-take-on-using-ruby-on-rails/my-take-on-using-ruby-on-rails.markdown

 ---
-title: My Take on using Ruby on Rails
+tags:
+- development
-categories: development ruby
+- ruby
 ---

+# My Take on using Ruby on Rails

 So I recently decided to give [Ruby on Rails][] another chance.
 For many of the same reasons I gave [jQuery][] a chance.
 I'll use this decision as an example, so bear with me for a second.